 I used to believe: “If we saved a good percentage of our salary, did not go into debt, and paid our bills timely, then we could spend the rest!”
 I had to have the most expensive brands for myself and my family and I often spent money without even thinking about it.
 As a result of this lifestyle, I accumulated too many material things while working overtime to pay for them all.

-In 2007, my son Evan began Kindergarten and I wanted to be there for him as he got on and off the school bus each day.
+In 2007, my son began Kindergarten and I wanted to be there for him as he got on and off the school bus each day.
 I could not fulfill this role with my work schedule of 8am – 7pm, sometimes later.
 My husband and I had just purchased a larger home and a brand new car.
-At this point I realized that if I wanted to be home for Evan, I would need to reevaluate our spending habits and cut back on our budget.
+At this point I realized that if I wanted to be home for him, I would need to reevaluate our spending habits and cut back on our budget.
 I struggled personally as I tried to justify working–I worked so hard to get my education, I felt entitled to the finer things in life!

-As Evan’s first year of school continued, I knew something had to give.
+As the first year of school continued, I knew something had to give.
 He would never remember the brand of pants he wore at 5, but he would remember that I was never around.

 The change in me…